Wiichi’iwewin

 Important steps are in place to help meet this goal:

-• outreach to education and training schools
+• outreach to educational institutions and training programs

-• role model programs
+• role model and mentorship programs

-• local capacity requirements on capital projects
+• local capacity requirements for capital projects

 Translation